If you are an EU, EEA, or Swiss national, you may qualify for paying only 15% of your external income remitted to Malta.

 The requirements listed in the Rules to qualify for a special tax status include the following:

-- (2) To be in receipt of a stable and regular income or resources which is sufficient to maintain himself and his dependants;
+2) To be in receipt of a stable and regular income or resources which is sufficient to maintain self and dependants.

 How Can Integritas Help?

 An individual interested in applying for the Residence Programme is required to appoint an authorised mandatory for this purpose.

 The Integritas Group is an authorised mandatory and can assist you in the procedure to apply for the Residence Programme.
 Contact Us!